benymng/htn-backend-application/README.md

-# htn-backend-application
+# Hack the North Backend Challenge README

+## Overview

+In this application, I am using MongoDB, Express, Node and PineconeDB.
+In addition to the key functionality outlined in the challenge description for managing users and skills, I have created matching endpoints to handle group formationd during the hackathon.

+## Group Formation Explanation
+One of the most common challenges especially for new hackers is the difficulty in finding a group of other students with similar interests, skills and skill level.
+Oftentimes, hackers are randomly assigned to other students and each of them want to utilize different tech stacks or have disparate interests.
+As a result, large compromises often must be made by one or more of the members in a team.
+Although this is an inevitable problem with all group projects, my goal was to find a better way to create groups which minimizes discrepencies between the skills between hackers.
+For the sake of demonstrating the functionality, I have done the matching based on the skills provided in the mock data provided, however, these same endpoints can easily be extended to include the interests, skill level and other key metrics for matching students.
+By leveraging a vector database, the matching of students is done drastically more efficiently than a traditional database and allows for a better matching of students based on their similarity.
+Moreover, the vector database can easily be extended to match mentors, friends or sponsors to students which would undoubtably improve the overall hackathon experience!

+### Steps:
+1. **Vector Representation**
+   - Each user's skills are represented as a high-dimensional vector.
+This vector is a numerical representation of the user's skills, where each dimension corresponds to a specific skill (1 means that the user has that skill and 0 means that the user does not).

+2. **Insertion into Pinecone**
+   - When a new user is added via the `/new-user` endpoint, their skills vector is inserted into Pinecone.
+This is done using Pinecone's `upsert` method, which either inserts a new vector or updates an existing one.

+3. **Similarity Search**
+   - When a new group is to be formed, a similarity search using the Euclidean distance is performed in Pinecone to find users with similar skills.
+This is done using Pinecone's `query` method, which returns the IDs of the most similar vectors in the database.

+4. **Group Formation**
+   - The users corresponding to the most similar vectors are grouped together.
+This is done in the `/groups/create-group` endpoint, which creates a new group with the given users.

 ## File Structure

-- `index.js`: This is the main entry point for the application.
-It sets up the Express server, connects to the MongoDB database, and defines the API endpoints.
+- **`index.js`**: Main application entry point.
+Initializes the Express server and MongoDB connection.
-- `addUsers.js`: This script reads user data from a JSON file and sends POST requests to the `/new-user` endpoint to add each user to the database.
+- **`addUsers.js`**: Script to add users from a JSON file to the database via the `/new-user` endpoint.
+- **`models/`**:
-- `models/user.js`: This file defines the Mongoose schemas for the User and Skill models.
+  - `user.js`: Defines the User and Skill Mongoose schema.
+  - `group.js`: Defines the Group Mongoose schema.
-- `config/key.js`: This file exports the MongoDB connection string.
+- **`config/key.js`**: Contains the MongoDB connection string.
-- `data.json`: This file contains user data in JSON format.
+- **`data.json`**: User data in JSON format.
-- `package.json`: This file lists the project dependencies and defines the `start` script.
-- `vercel.json`: This file is used by Vercel for deployment configuration.
+- **`vercel.json`**: Configuration for Vercel deployment.
+- **`routes/`**:
+  - `users.js`: Routes for user-related operations.
+  - `groups.js`: Routes for group-related operations.
+  - `skills.js`: Routes for skill-related operations.
+- **`test/api.test.js`**: API endpoint tests.

 ## API Endpoints

+### Users

-- `GET /users`: Returns a list of all users, sorted by creation date in descending order.
+- **GET `/users`**: Fetch all users, sorted by creation date (descending).
-- `GET /user/id/:id`: Returns the user with the specified ID.
+- **GET `/user/id/:id`**: Fetch a user by ID.
-- `GET /user/username/:username`: Returns the user with the specified username.
+- **GET `/user/username/:username`**: Fetch a user by username.
-- `PUT /user/:id`: Updates the user with the specified ID and returns the updated user.
+- **PUT `/user/:id`**: Update a user by ID.
-- `POST /new-user`: Adds a new user and returns the added user.
+- **POST `/new-user`**: Add a new user.

+### Groups

+- **POST `/groups`**: Create a new group.
+- **GET `/groups/:id`**: Fetch a group by ID.

+### Skills

+- **GET `/skills`**: Fetch all skills, with optional filtering by frequency.
-- `GET /num-users-with-skill/:skill`: Returns the number of users with the specified skill.
+- **GET `/num-users-with-skill/:skill`**: Fetch the number of users with a specific skill.
-- `GET /skills`: Returns a list of all skills, optionally filtered by minimum and maximum frequency.

 ## Environment Variables

-- `DB_URI_PASSWORD`: The password for the MongoDB database.
+- **`DB_URI_PASSWORD`**: MongoDB database password.